ferrelm/ferrelm/README.md

 - Deepening cloud-native and platform engineering skills (AWS, Kubernetes, Terraform, observability)
 - Building production-realistic full-stack demos end-to-end
 - Improving deployment and release discipline across the portfolio

 ---

-## Note

-Some of the repositories listed below are not public yet, but will be made available soon.
-If you don't see a linked project, please check back later!

----